fenix92/clickClock/README.md

 	var	formatAMPM = true;				// format 24h (=true) vs. 12h (=false)
 	var	isAnim = true;					// when closing the clock, put a brief animation (=true), or not (=false)

-The plugun is dealing with the text of the input.
-You cant write letters.
+The plugin is dealing with the text of the input.
+You can't write letters.
 Only two pairs of numbers.
+Please also note than the .CSS file is loaded in the script you can modify the link inside (but loading the CSS file normaly is working too !)

 ### Ideas of upgrade :